 Publish your Microsoft Teams app

 Once you've created your app you have three options for distributing it to your users.
-The simplest option is to sideload your app directly for yourself or a team.
-If you want distribute your app more broadly, Teams provides an in-app gallery for users to find or discover high-quality Teams apps.
-To have your solution available in the gallery, you must either:
+The simplest option is to upload your app package directly for yourself or a team.
+If you want distribute your app more broadly, Teams provides an app catalog for users to find or discover high-quality Teams apps.
+To have your solution available in the catalog, you must either:

 - Publish your app through AppSource

-- Publish your app through the Microsoft Teams Tenant App Catalog
+- Publish your app through the your organization's app catalog

-The Microsoft Teams Tenant App Catalog contains apps unique to your tenant and is completely under your tenant's control.
-You can find more information in the article Publish Apps to the Microsoft Teams Tenant App Catalog.
+Your organization's app catalog contains apps unique to your organization and is completely under your organization's control.
+You can find more information in the article Publish Apps to your organization's app catalog.
 This feature can only be managed by Teams users with Microsoft Office 365 tenant admin privileges.